BATANES TOURIST SPOTS | TRAVEL GUIDE + BUDGET HOTELS

 For you to have the best out of your trips, be sure to read the following precautions-slash-tips, you must really take note of!

 - Batanes basically drops its clothing of enchanting beauty when the rainy season starts to knock on the skies.
-January to March moreover, are the best times for a tourist to go to Batanes.
+January to March moreover, are the best times for a tourist to go to the island.
 Nobody wants their expenses wasted right?

-- For better convenience, it is advisable to go on group tours.
+- For better convenience, it is advisable to go on group tours to see various Batanes Tourist Spots.
 This takes off hassles out of your worries and will definitely gain you the rightful focus all those ‘must-not-miss’ sceneries deserves.

-- The heat of Batanes is not like the normal heat you are facing during summers, so don’t forget to bring sunblock and lip balm for the cold season.
+- The heat on the island is not like the normal heat you are facing during summers.
+So don’t forget to bring sunblock and lip balm for the cold season when exploring various Batanes Tourist Spots.

 - The electricity usage is limited to most places.
 Internet?
 Better have your hopes off.

 - Be early!
-Time is a great deal, especially during trips.
+Time is a great deal, especially when exploring various Batanes Tourist Spots.

 - Avoid packing excessively- especially when you’ll do hiking because a backache doesn’t simply suit with the enthralled you, caused by the iconic views that await you there.

 - If you are taking maintenance medicine, it would be best to bring enough supply during your visit.
 Drugstores in the province may not have the medicines you need.

-- Some spots in Batanes needs to be discovered by foot.
-Good trekking shoes or rubber-soled sandals would be best choices.
+- Some Batanes Tourist Spots needs to be discovered by foot.
+Good trekking shoes or rubber-soled sandals would be the best choices.

-- Credits cards are not widely used in the island.
+- Credits cards are not widely used on the island.
 So it would be best to bring enough cash.
-However, ATM Machines can be found in Basco, Batanes.
+However, ATM Machines can be found in Basco.

 - Bring some Insect/Mosquito repellant lotions.